franzenzenhofer/f19n-obtrusive-livetest/README.md

 grunt
 ```

-or if you want to automatically reload the extension after every change
+or if you want to automatically reload the extension after every change.
+Its required if you make changes inside RuleContext.js or other core scripts. **Its not required if you just work on custom rules.**

 ```shell
 grunt --reload-extension